Valadis-Mastoras/SemiGramEx/README.md

 * Such words are mostly related to offensive use of language or other relevant sensitive topics.

-* The provided indications should not be considered as exhaustive, but rather as indicative.
-In any case the user should examine the final results on his/her own.
+* The provided indications should not be considered as exhaustive.
+In any case, the final results should be revised.

 #### Shuffle exercise instances

 * If this option remains unchecked, the generated exercise instances will be sorted based on verb tense.
 For example, in a scenario of 20 exercise instances, for Present Simple/Progressive tense and the shuffle option unchecked, SemiGrammEx will present 10 exercise instances of Present Simple and then 10 exercise instances of Present Progressive.
 In case the shuffle option is selected, those 20 instances will be randomly mixed.

-* This option aims on providing either an isolated teaching of each verb tense, either a ready-made exercise for both of these tenses simultaneously.
+* That option aims on providing either an option of isolated teaching for each verb tense, or a ready-made exercise for a mutual teaching of both of the target verb tenses.

 <!--
 =<!-- ROADMAP --=>